Choosing a partner for your laser system—what matters most?

 - Full-system design and assembly

 - Environmental qualification

 Throughout your design process you may need more than a laser diode.
 Your system will likely require optics for advanced beam shaping, a power supply, and more.
 By finding an integrated laser partner, you eliminate the need of bringing in an additional supplier late in the game.
 This can jeopardize budget and timing of a project.
-Vertically integrated manufacturers like Lasertel can offer development support in many areas, including:
+Vertically integrated manufacturers can offer development support in many areas, including:

 - Laser diodes